-To solve a problem we usually think about it first generally, on abstraction level.
-We try to calculate resources, (money, e.g): we decompose the problem.
-In case of limitation the human may use some tricks: if we do not have enough wallpaper, we may not cover some hidden places: furniture, pictures, etc. can help.
-It means we try to organise the solution from the available resources according to a plan.
-These three elements of solving any problem, abstraction, decomposition and organisation together calls a paradigm.
-Previous programmers experience was based on functional paradigm.
+To solve a problem we usually think about it in general, or at an abstract level.
+If we have to calculate resources (eg. money), we decompose the problem.
+In case of limitations, the human may use some tricks.
+For example, if we do not have enough wallpaper, we may not cover some hidden places behind furniture, pictures, etc. It means we try to organise the solution by knowing the available resources and according to a plan.

+These three elements of solving any problem, ie. abstraction, decomposition and organisation together are known as a paradigm.
+Previous programmers' experience was based on the functional paradigm.

-Imagine that we are going to reach Trieste by car so we start to think how to do that.
-According to an old paradigm of programming we should have thought of the problem in terms of functions acting on data :
+Imagine that we are going to reach a place by car so we start to think how to do that.
+According to functional programming paradigm we should have thought of the problem in terms of functions acting on data.
+However in the OOP paradigm, we think of the problem at three levels as follows: